 When making a new implementation it is important to know what your problems are on the ground.
 You should have a clear view of what the real benefits you want gain are and then focus on this core requirement when selecting a CMMS system.
 It is always advisable to get a team decision on the choice of vendor.
 The more your team are part of the process, the more successfull you will be.
 Here are points to consider when selection your CMMS vendor:

 The price is of course an important factor and should be appropriate to your needs and the scale of the business.
 Don’t get carried away with getting the most number of features possible because this can often mean you are getting an more complicated system that you need.

 Many CMMS systems are cloud hosted and for small to medium sizes companies and multi-site, this enables fast deployment.
 Secure and reliable cloud technologies means there is no need for IT support, installation and backup.
 In general we would say that only a large company with its own IT department should consider on-premise systems.

 The features have to match your needs as a business and this is a case by case analysis of your needs against the functionality of the application.

 Your maintenance team will have to use the application every day and their support for the implementation is vital.
 It is important to consider their IT skills and ease of use of the application to get the most of the software.

-If you run multi-site businesses or large sites, having mobile applications can be a real benefit to keep everyone connected and working effectively in real time can be a game changer.
+If you run multi-site businesses or large sites, having mobile applications can be a real benefit.
+Keeping everyone connected and working effectively in real time can be a game changer.